-Poulami Chakraborty (chakraborty.121@osu.edu) Shuai Sun (sun.2694@osu.edu) Shawn Chen (chen.4747@osu.edu) Haozhen Yu (yu.2823@osu.edu)
+Steve Dignan (dignan.2@osu.edu)Yesung Kweon (kweon.27@osu.edu)Sayoni Roychowdhury (roychowdhury.23@osu.edu)

 Based on the recitation section you signed up for, you will be assigned to a particular teaching assistant who will grade your weekly lab activities and communicate with you on a weekly basis.
-Your assigned teaching assistant will reach out to you via Carmen email during the first week of classes, so please look for this message.
-Each week, the teaching assistants will hold some optional Zoom help sessions (much like office hours) that you can attend if you'd like to review material or get immediate assistance if you have questions or concerns about course material or assignments.
-You can attend any of these help sessions, even if they are not being led by your assigned teaching assistant.
-More details about these meetings can be found on Carmen in the Course Logistics section (see the link there for Optional Zoom Help Sessions).
-The optional help sessions will start during Week 2 of the semester.
+Your assigned teaching assistant will reach out to you via Carmen email during the first week of classes to make an introduction, so please look for this message.
+Note that if you are ever in doubt about who your assigned TA is, go to https://buckeyelink.osu.edu/ and click on My Buckeye Link to look up your class schedule; the TA will be listed as the instructor for the recitation portion of STAT 1350.
+Each week, all of our teaching assistants will be available through Zoom to offer extra help and assistance.
+We strongly encourage you to take advantage of times to meet with any of our teaching assistants if you have questions or would like extra opportunities to review course material.
+More details about the instructor and TA Zoom meetings can be found on Carmen in the Course Logistics section (see the link there for Getting Help Outside of Class Time).